Spherical CR uniformization of the magic 3-manifold: Background

 \begin{defn}The \emph{Ford domain} $D_{\Gamma}$ for a discrete group $\Gamma < \mathbf{PU}(2,1)$ centered at $q_{\infty}$ is the intersection of the (closures of the) exteriors of all isometric spheres of elements in $\Gamma$ not fixing $q_{\infty}$.
 That is,

 \end{defn}

-From the definition, one can see that isometric spheres form the boundary of a Ford domain.
+The boundary at infinity of the Ford domain is made out of pieces of isometric spheres.
 When $q_{\infty}$ is either in the domain of discontinuity or is a parabolic fixed point, the Ford domain is preserved by $\Gamma_{\infty}$, the stabilizer of $q_{\infty}$ in $\Gamma$.
 In this case, $D_{\Gamma}$ is only a fundamental domain modulo the action of $\Gamma_{\infty}$.
 In other words, the fundamental domain for $\Gamma$ is the intersection of the Ford domain with a fundamental domain for $\Gamma_{\infty}$.
 Facets of codimension one, two, three and four in $D_{\Gamma}$ will be called {\it sides}, {\it ridges}, {\it edges} and {\it vertices}, respectively.
 Moreover, a {\it bounded ridge} is a ridge which does not intersect $\partial {\bf H}^2_{\mathbb C}$, and if the intersection of a ridge $r$ and $\partial {\bf H}^2_{\mathbb C}$ is non-empty, then $r$ is an {\it infinite ridge}.

 It is usually very hard to determine $D_{\Gamma}$ because one should check infinitely many inequalities.
 Therefore a general method will be to guess the Ford polyhedron and check it using the Poincar\'e polyhedron theorem.
 The basic idea is that the sides of $D_{\Gamma}$ should be paired by isometries, and the images of $D_{\Gamma}$ under these so-called side-pairing maps should give a local tiling of ${\bf H}^2_{\mathbb C}$.
 If they do (and if the quotient of $D_{\Gamma}$ by the identification given by the side-pairing maps is complete), then the Poincar\'{e} polyhedron theorem implies that the images of $D_{\Gamma}$ actually give a global tiling of ${\bf H}^2_{\mathbb C}$.